 Context-Based Container Queries

-Since we’ve placed our demo cards in the flexbox layout grid, they already seem to be responsive.
+#Since we’ve placed our demo cards in the flexbox layout grid, they already seem to be responsive.
 However, our design mockup included a “wide” card variation that is slightly different than simply stretching out the basic card.

 A key concept is that a container query cannot style the container itself.
-That’s why we haven’t made the actual .card a container, but are looking to its direct ancestor of the grid-item container to attach the container query.
-The grid-item container will be equivalent to the inline-size of the card itself since it directly wraps the card.
+That’s why we haven’t made the actual .card

 We can also use the new media range query syntax when using container size queries.
-This enables math operators like > (greater than) to compare values.
+This enables math operators like >

-We’ll assign the “wide” variation styles when the grid-item container’s inline size is greater than 35ch.
+We’ll assign the “wide” variation styles when the grid-item

 /* Wide variation container size query */